Links to other calculator related sites on the Web

 This has details and photographs of many calculators and other calculating devices from around the world.
 Although in the German language much is easily understood by non-speakers and the photographs are very interesting.

-- John Wolf's Web Museum features calculating machines and mechanical music.
+- John Wolff's Web Museum features calculating machines and mechanical music.
 Of special interest are the sections on the Madas 20ATG mechanical calculator, which shows this machine, with automatic multiplication and division, stripped down to its individual mechanisms, and also for an Odhner machine.
 These illustrate the awesome array of precision components required in this sort of calculator.

 - A site with historic information about the calculator chip manufacturer Mostek is MostekLives.